31 July 2024

 Posted by Kev Levell

 Attention all LEGO® Space fans!
-Once again, The LEGO Group is honouring the legacy of Classic Space.
+Once again, The LEGO Group is honouring the legacy of Classic Space by bringing back a popular Gift with Purchase (GwP).

 Products in this article were gifted by The LEGO Group; the author's opinions are their own.